 9.5.2.4 Terrain Management.
 The standards shall be regulated as identified in Chapter 7 of this Code with the following exceptions:

 1. Steep Slopes and Ridges.
-These standards apply to all new structures and additions to existing structures located on development sites where any portion of the land has a natural slope prior to development of 15% or greater, and on ridgetops.
+These standards apply to all new structures and additions to existing structures located on development sites where any portion of the development site has a natural slope prior to development of 15% or greater, and on ridgetops.

 a.
 Exterior walls, facades and roof shall be darker shades of the natural earth tones (such as tan, brown) of the soils on the building site.
 Tones of grey, green and white are prohibited for exterior building colors.